noisebridge/gung-heap/README.md

 1. Avoid long sentences and long explanations
 2. Assume your reader knows how to use all tools and software
+3. Infrastructure projects go on the wiki at [noisebridge.net](noisebridge.net)

 ### Simple Walkthrough